polipones/pod-hugo-main-website/content/posts/board_meetings/20260222/index.md

 ---
 # Will be displayed at top of the page as main heading
 title: Schůze představenstva 22.
-2. 2026 # TODO
+2. 2026
 # Short post description
-description: "" # TODO
+description: "Program schůze představenstva klubu Pod-O-Lee dne 22.
+2. 2026."
-author: "Web admin" # TODO
+author: "Web admin"
-tags: ["schůze představenstva"] # TODO
+tags: ["schůze představenstva"]

 # Other configuration
 ## Set to true to show Table of Contents for this post